esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### Lesson 3: Using WCAG in an Organization

-- **Step 1: Decide on WCAG Standard & Level**
+**Step 1: Decide on WCAG Standard & Level**
 -   [WCAG 2.2](https://www.w3.org/TR/WCAG22/)  was published on 5 October 2023.
 	- It's backwards compatible with 2.1 & 2.0
 - [WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/) got published on 24 July 2023.
 - Decision to make 🤝:
 	- Does the organization strive for level AA or AAA?

-		-
+> 💡 These decisions can impact your _Definition of Done_ as your team works through issues in JIRA, GitHub, or a similar tracking system.

+🚨 You all need to work towards the same standard in order to effectively prioritize issues. 🚨

+**Step 2: Develop a systematic testing p**

 ## Useful resources
 TODO: Add more  useful links.